great-expectations/great_expectations/docs/docusaurus/docs/cloud/about_gx.md

 The deployment patterns described previously are not an exhaustive collection of the ways you can deploy GX Cloud.
 Instead, these patterns are meant to illustrate the building blocks of a GX Cloud deployment and how you can configure and connect those blocks to form a functioning data quality ecosystem.

-For example, you might opt to run and interact with the GX OSS client locally to define your Data Sources, Data Assets, Expectation Suites, and Checkpoints, run the GX OSS client in your Airflow pipeline to execute Checkpoints on a regular schedule, run the GX Agent locally as a Python program to fetch Data Asset metrics from the GX Cloud Web App, and access the GX Cloud Web App to view Validation and Checkpoint run histories.
+For example, you might opt to run and interact with the GX OSS client locally to define your Data Sources, Data Assets, Expectation Suites, and Checkpoints, run the GX OSS client in your Airflow pipeline to execute Checkpoints on a regular schedule, run the GX Agent locally as a Python program to fetch Data Asset metrics from the GX Cloud web UI, and access the GX Cloud web UI to view Validation and Checkpoint run histories.

 GX provides flexible, robust products that allow your organization to quickly deploy GX Cloud or GX OSS to fit your unique requirements.